 - 1/2 stick butter (50 grams) melted

 - Preheat your oven to 350 F.

-- Butter and flour two 9-inch cake pans.
+- Spray two 9-inch cake pans with baking spray (the kind with flour).
 It can help to line the bottom with a circle of parchment paper cut to fit the pan.

 - Bring a saucepan of water to a boil on the stovetop, then lower it to a simmer.

 - In the bowl of your stand mixer, beat the eggs and stir in the sugar until blended.
 Now set the bowl over the saucepan to form a double-boiler so that the bottom of the bowl is inside the pan but not touching the water.
 Stir the egg-sugar mixture over the pot until the mixture is warm, which should take 3 to 4 minutes.

 - Now attach the bowl to your stand mixer and beat with the whip attachment for 10 to 15 minutes or until the mixture is thick and light.